-Employer: Varying contributions (between 0.2% and 8.5% of payroll) according to 22 classes of professional risk related to 22 categories of industry.
+Employer: From 0.2% to 8.5% of payroll according to 32 classes of professional risk related to 22 industry categories.
 Employers may finance supplementary benefits out of their own budgets.

 Government: None.
-Republics and local governments may finance supplementary benefits out of their own budgets.
+Regional and local governments may finance supplementary benefits out of their own budgets.